 GREEK CIVILIZATION.
-A study of Greek civilization primarily in non-literary and non-philological terms, intended to give the student a picture of the permanently relevant ideas, ideals, institutions, and cultural forms which Ancient Greece has bequeathed to the modern world.
+A study of Greek civilization which will place somewhat less stress on the literary and philological than is traditional in courses of this type.
+It is a non-traditional course planned to give the student a picture of the abiding, permanently relevant ideas, institutions, and cultural forms which Ancient Greece has bequeathed to the modern world.
+The political, social, religious, and artistic areas will all receive some attention.
+Minimal emphasis on literature and philology.
+Audio-visual materials, lectures, and student reports on individual projects.
 Interdisciplinary 108, Mr. Harris.